-In challenging economic times like these, low risk investment strategies can be very appealing.
+In challenging economic times like we saw in 2020, low-risk investment strategies can be very appealing.

 One way to build a stable, reliable portfolio is by investing in defensive stocks.